-Georgetown Judo Program at Yates
+Georgetown Judo Program

-The Georgetown Judo Program at Yates offers Georgetown University Students, Faculty, Staff, and community members the opportunity to receive instruction in the Olympic sport of Judo.
+The Georgetown Judo Program offers Georgetown University Students, Faculty, Staff, and community members the opportunity to receive instruction in the Olympic sport of Judo.
 The program teaches the fundamentals of Judo: breaking one’s fall, maintaining balance, developing skill and coordination, strength and speed as necessary for the study of throws, pins, chokes, and arm lock techniques.
 Judo classes are offered for both beginners and advanced levels.
 Class instruction is available to males and females regardless of age or experience (minimum age to participate is 5 years old).

 The course is taught by World Class instructors and competitors including Tad Nalls, Yoshi Komori, Fran Vall, Rachel Friedrich, and Edwin Vallejo.